GRAAL-Research/IP-publishing/README.md

 Instruction and code to publish your server IP address on reboot.

 # Automatic installation
-Run the following command for an automatic installation :
+Run the following command by replacing `{URL}` by the web hook url from Slack for an automatic installation :
 ```
-source send-ip-installation.sh
+source send-ip-installation.sh {URL}
 ```

 # Manual installation